nautobot/nautobot/nautobot/docs/docker/index.md

 # Nautobot Docker Images

 Nautobot is packaged as a Docker image for use in a production environment.
 The published image is based on the `python:3.7-slim` image to maintain the most compatibility with Nautobot deployments.
-The Docker image and deployment strategies are being actively developed, check back here or join the **#nautobot** Slack channel on [Network to Code](https://networktocode.slack.com) for the most up to date information.
+The Docker image and deployment strategies are being actively developed, check back here or join the **#nautobot** channel on [Network to Code's Slack community](https://slack.networktocode.com/) for the most up to date information.

 ## Platforms